Scan time: 2-3 minutes / Read time: 3-5 minutes

 ⛳️ Problem:

-So two friends suggested broadening to Indian-fusion or general Asian home cooking.
+So two friends told her to go broader — Indian-fusion, or general Asian home cooking.

 A bigger umbrella, they said, would grow the list faster.

-By Friday Anika has three drafts of a new "pan-Asian weeknights" positioning.
+By Friday she has three drafts of a new "pan-Asian weeknights" pitch.

 Her struggle: whether to scrap a niche that was just starting to work.